 |Learn more about Thuja Green Giants

-makes it perfect for hedges and privacy screens.The thuja green giant isn’t just functional, though, it’s also beautiful.
+growth rate makes it perfect for hedges and privacy screens.The thuja green giant isn’t just functional, though, it’s also

-strong branches.
-It also makes a good wind barrier, protecting smaller shrubs and trees, as well as protecting homes from cold gusts.
+with its strong branches.
+It also makes a good wind barrier, protecting smaller shrubs and trees, as well as protecting homes

 The fast growing rate of the thuja green giant makes it ideal for privacy screens.
 The tree can grow up to five feet in a year, so noisy roads